daehwankim112/daehwankim112.github.io/_posts/2022-11-05-jekyll-chirpy.md

 title: Jekyll Chirpy
 date: 2022-11-05 21:00:00 -0800
 categories: [Projects, jekyll chirpy]
-tags: [github,page,jekyll,chirpy,daehwan,kim,david]     # TAG names should always be lowercase
+tags: [github,page,"2022",jekyll,chirpy,daehwan,kim,david]     # TAG names should always be lowercase
 ---

 # Hello World!

 This is my first post on my github page.
 This page is generated using jekyll chirpy.
+This is an instruction about how to write a post.

 Check their github: https://github.com/cotes2020/jekyll-theme-chirpy